Antivirus

 • Drive-by download

-'Drive-bys' are a type of tactic developed by gangs for creating mayhem and wounding or killing rivals.
-The download variety doesn't involve any shooting or firearms, but it happens just as quickly, particularly when visiting a site designed to launch the software onto your system, without you being any the wiser.
-This is alternatively known as 'browser hijacking'.
+Street gangs use 'drive-bys' to wound or kill their rivals.
+The download variety doesn't involve any shooting but happens just as quickly, particularly if you visit a site designed to launch the software onto your system.
+This is also known as browser hijacking.

-In most cases, adware requires your consent in one form or another to operate on your system.
+Most of the time, adware requires your consent to operate on your system.
 As such, it isn't too difficult to prevent it from doing so.
 To help improve your chances, we recommend following a few general rules for keeping both adware and malware away:

 • Don't download unknown software